GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

 Type the following command

-    echo general kenobi >> hi.txt
+    echo General Kenobi >> hi.txt

     cat hi.txt

-we can see ‘hello there’ is still in the file. using >> adds the response from the terminal to the end of the file
+We can see ‘Hello there’ is still in the file.
+Using '>>' adds the response from the terminal to the end of the file.

-commands learned
-echo
-ls
-cat
-cd

-& - run two commands at once
-&& - run the first command, then the next one
-'>' - redirect output to somewhere
-'>>' - appends the output instead of replace